The Video component

 You can preview the video in the Interactive Video dialog by double-clicking the Video component on the stage.
 The preview in the dialog doesn't fully render hotspots that include animation.

-To preview the component along with other elements in your document, along with events that may reference cue points, exit the Interactive Video dialog and click the Preview button at the upper right corner.
+To preview the component along with other elements in your document, or to test any events, exit the Interactive Video dialog and click the Preview button at the upper right corner.